jlleongarcia/jlleongarcia/content/blog/dev-windows-setup.md

 date: 2023-12-27T23:20:21+01:00
 draft: false
 tags: ["Tinkering"]
-summary: 'How to install and use Chocolatey with Windows.'
+summary: 'How to install and use Chocolatey with Windows to make format C simpler.'
 url: 'how-to-use-chocolatey-windows'
 ---